-Sending My Baby to Kindergarten and Finding Myself a New Normal
+Sending My Child to Kindergarten and Finding Myself a New Normal

-Here it is again, the start to a new school year.
+Here it is again, the start of a new school year.
 But this year is different….very different.
 This year my baby starts kindergarten.
+Sending your child to kindergarten is not for the faint of heart.

 As I looked around, this summer, it was obvious that I am no longer a stroller mom.
 You know the stroller moms.
 The ones who: